ericrogler/Green-Book/Z004_Management_General_Teaching.md

 ### **Enforcing Control**

-Success varies greatly depending on what type of group you're teaching.
-Still, some strategies are universal and applicable at various degrees of success with groups.
+Success varies greatly depending on the audience you're teaching.
+Thankfully, *some* strategies are universal and applicable at various degrees of success with groups.

 One single list will not solve all your problems.
 You'll need to adjust strategies over time, and this is something you have to do in practice rather than just reading about it.
 Other times, you don't have time to review the entire list mentally and may have less than a few seconds to get back control before chaos occurs.